-Throughout the Great Lakes region, federal navigation infrastructure is in need of reconstruction and repair.
-Critical infrastructure includes the Soo Lock complex in northern Michigan and the St. Lawrence Seaway locks in upstate New York.
-Additional investments are necessary to restore federal breakwater structures protecting harbors and urban waterfronts throughout the region.
+Throughout the Great Lakes region, federal navigation infrastructure is in need of maintenance, reconstruction and repair.
+Critical infrastructure includes the Soo Lock complex in northern Michigan, and breakwater and jetty structures protecting harbors and urban waterfronts throughout the region.

 Great Lakes Breakwater Reconstruction

-Throughout the Great Lakes region, commercial harbors and municipal waterfronts are protected from excessive wave action by breakwater structures.
+Throughout the Great Lakes region, commercial harbors and municipal waterfronts are protected from excessive wave action by breakwater and jetty structures.
 These structures are maintained by the Army Corps of Engineers.
 Due to inadequate budgetary resources, many of these structures have fallen into disrepair, threatening commercial navigation, recreational boating, and waterfront property.
-The approximate (current) cost to repair and reconstruct Great Lakes breakwaters is $250 million.
-Breakwater investments are necessary in the following port communities.
+The current cost estimate to repair and reconstruct Great Lakes breakwaters and jetties is $300 million.
+Investments are particularly necessary in the following locations.